Nelson Sullivan, 30" x 40", oil on canvas, 1984

 to be preserved.
 At the same time it was maybe a last grasp at "let's explore

 every possibility" so that maybe they could survive.
-At the very same time it
+At the very same time

-they are here- to celebrate the tolerance.
+is why they are here- to celebrate the tolerance.

-It is like Venice in the 1200's, or maybe it was the 1300's, I don't know - but
+It is like Venice in the 1200's, or maybe it was the 1300's, I don't know -

-very aware that the situation was unique and the degree of tolerance afforded
+were very aware that the situation was unique and the degree of tolerance afforded

 was perhaps the most extreme degree in the world.
 I really believe that about